kwbonds/crudeoil_products/Readme.md

 This model is not better.
 The seasonal AR is not significant and the AIC and BIC have increased.
 Seems adding a seasonal component doesn't improve the model.

-Now that we are satisfied with the non-sesonal ARIMA(1,1,0), let's forecast 6 months ahead.
+Now that we are satisfied with the non-seasonal ARIMA(1,1,0), let's forecast 6 months ahead.
 We'll use the sarima package

 ``` r
 oil_for <- sarima.for(cop, n.ahead = 6, 1,1,0)